noi-techpark/sfscon-pdf-downloader/README.md

 Tiny graphical application to download all speakers PDF files for SFSCON.
 Then they are saved in the corresponding directory with the following scheme
-`Day x/Room - Track/Time - Speaker - Title.pdf`
+`Day x/Room - Track/Time - Speaker.pdf`
 An real example would be
-`Day 1/Seminar 3 - Developers Track/1520 - Simon Dalvai - F-Droid - The place for your FOSS Apps.pdf`
+`Day 1/Seminar 3 - Developers Track/1520 - Simon Dalvai.pdf`

+Note: The title is not used in the file name intentionally, because it causes a lot of problems with special characters etc.

 Created with the Godot Engine 4.1.x